About the Journal

 Acknowledgement of the contributions made by referees

 The contribution of the referees is fundamental to the adequate performance of a learned journal.
-Ibersid acknowledges in a very special way the time and the effort devoted by its referees, and recognizes their contribution by periodically publishing their names.
+The journal community acknowledges in a very special way the time and the effort devoted by its referees, and recognizes their contribution by periodically publishing their names.

 Open Access Policy